google/styleguide/pyguide.md

   raise ValueError()
 ```

-A TypeVar must have a descriptive name, unless it meets all of the following
+A type variable must have a descriptive name, unless it meets all of the
-criteria:
+following criteria:

 *   not externally visible
 *   not constrained